 I’m particularly interested in the use of costume in your pictures…tell me a bit about that.

 The use of textiles began when I was working on the project ‘Strude’.
 Here, I photographed women wearing the local dress of the island of Fanø.
 The project was quite documentary, but it was the combination of past and present that I found interesting.
 Following this project, I sought out this approach more actively.
 What has also been particularly interesting is how textiles and clothes become carriers of culture and representatives of a time.
 In my images the historical clothes carry different codes, which tell us something about the identity and societal position of the women wearing them.
 It also says something about how we as spectators read images, and about whether we are even capable of decoding them.
 There are so many hidden meanings, which is something that I’m fascinated by.
 The clothes are rich in their encoding and at the same time they lie in oblivion.
 Working with the clothes and costumes frees them from this oblivion by shedding light on them and connecting them with life today.
 In that way, I consider the costumes a material or a tool in the process of creating images with a visual meaning.

 Did you always want to become a photographer?

 I originally wanted to be a painter, but started photographing because I felt too shy to show my paintings.
 The transition into photography was in many ways quite organic…I already had a camera.
 It turned out that photography suited me well, and it became an excuse to go out into the world.
 I’ve also always been interested in the notion of reality and how it seems that we experience it so differently.
 Photography has the ability to show my reality or your reality.
 It’s a direct channel to our different personal impetuses.

 For the latest Nordic news, follow @FikaOnlineBlog on Twitter.

-This article has also been published in the BBC.
+This article has also been published in Nordic Style Magazine.